project-chip/connectedhomeip/src/tools/interop/idt/README.md

 -   Bluetooth discovery on macOS will require granting the program where `idt` is run, e.g. terminal emulator or IDE permission to access bluetooth in macOS settings.
-    -   Failure to do so will result in errors / `abort` upon ble discovery execution.
+    -   Failure to do so may result in any of the following:
+        - A single `abort` message and no further output in the terminal.
+        - Failure with a relevant stack trace in the terminal.
+        - A prompt to allow the application access to bluetooth.

 ## Raspberry Pi installation